toggledbits/PluginTools/README.md

 ### Development Environment

-There is a good integrated development environment out there that connects to Vera and openLuup (search for ZeroBrane Studio or query @akbooer on the Vera Community Forums).
-I personally just use a text editor (Notepad++) on my Windows desktop; I find IDEs too constraining.
+There is a good integrated development environment out there that connects to Vera and openLuup (search for "ZeroBrane Studio" or query community user @akbooer on the Vera Community Forums).
+I personally just use a text editor (Notepad++) on my Windows desktop or Geany on Ubuntu; I find IDEs too constraining, but appreciate basic syntax highlighting.

 I think it is *much* easier to develop plugins on openLuup than on Vera directly.
 It's a good enough emulation that only the outliers of Vera peculiarisms would be out of your reach (and then you can just do that part directly on Vera).
-Installed locally on your desktop or made reachable by NFS/Samba network share, you can edit your source files in place (you have to upload every change to Vera, unless you relish using `vi` or `nano` over an `ssh` terminal on the Vera directly), and reloads (which you'll do a lot) are instantaneous.
+Installed locally on your desktop or made reachable by NFS/Samba network share, you can edit your source files in place (you have to upload every change to Vera, unless you relish using `vi` or `nano` over an `ssh` terminal on the Vera directly), and Luup reloads (which you'll do a lot) are instantaneous.
 It is also much more forgiving of some things that are big landmines on Vera and can leave you in a hard reload loop or worse.

 In particular, if you only have one Vera, and you use it to control your house or you do not have continuous local access to it, I strongly recommend you use openLuup for all development.
+It will make accidents less tragic.

-My development environment is openLuup running on an Ubuntu VM, a Windows desktop with Notepad++ for editing, and an Ubuntu laptop with openLuup for work on the road.
-I do not use an IDE.
+> FYI, my development environment is openLuup running on an Ubuntu VM, a Windows desktop with Notepad++ for editing, and an Ubuntu laptop with openLuup and Geany for work on the road.
 I also have a Vera3 and VeraPlus separate from my "production" (spouse-facing) unit so I can test/reboot/crash/factory reset at will.
-Still, backups are necessary and will save time.
+Although my Veras are "burners" (I don't care what's on them and can wipe them to factory fresh at will), I still think backups are necessary and save time.

 OK.
 Ready to begin?
 Let's get to the meat of it...